-where c is a constant that depends on transmitted power, the receiver and the transmitter antenna gains and the wavelength [14]; η is the path loss exponent and varies between 2 and 6 depending on the environment and terrain structure2.
+where c is a constant that depends on transmitted power, the receiver and the transmitter antenna gains and the wavelength [17]; η is the path loss exponent and varies between 2 and 6 depending on the radio propagation environment2.
 Higher values for η indicate faster decay of radio signals.
 This simple model does not include small scale and large scale fading variations around signal's mean power.

-With this radio model, we define the coverage area of a node as a circle with radius R around this node.
-The received power from transmitted signals from the central node inside the coverage area is higher than or equal to a threshold value γ .
-It is realistic to assume that γ is equal to the receiver sensitivity3.
+We define the coverage area of a node as area around this node where the received mean power of transmitted signals from the central node is higher than or equal to a threshold value γ .
+With the power low model for radio propagation, the coverage area is circular with radius R. It is realistic to assume that γ is equal to the receiver sensitivity3.
 A node can have direct communication will all nodes that fall inside its coverage area.